elixir-lang/elixir-lang.github.com/_posts/2013-01-27-elixir-v0-8-0-released.markdown

 You can read more about [macros in the getting started guide](http://elixir-lang.org/getting_started/5.html) or [go deep into the quote macro docs](http://elixir-lang.org/docs/master/Kernel.SpecialForms.html#quote/2).

-## A new way to manipulatet with paths
+## A new way to manipulate pathnames

 Elixir v0.8 contains a bit of house cleaning too.
 We have created [the Path module](http://elixir-lang.org/docs/master/Path.html) to accommodate functions used to manipulate filesystem paths and have also added functions like [`System.tmp_dir` and `System.user_home`](http://elixir-lang.org/docs/master/System.html) which are meant to work accross different operating systems and are very handy when scripting.